 If there’s no refund, there’s no fee.
-If successful, our fee is 20% plus GST of the refund amount.
-This compares favourably to some other consumer remediation services which charge 30%, and to some class actions.
+If successful, our fee is 30% plus GST of the refund amount.
+This compares favourably to some other consumer remediation services which charge in excess of 30%, and to some class actions.
 An academic submission to a recent Parliamentary enquiry found that over the past 20 years, legal fees plus litigation funding fees on class actions added up to on average approximately 40%.

 8. Can I make more than one refund claim?

 9. What are my chances of securing a refund?